 - Great for branding and getting more visibility in front of relevant audiences.

-- Cost of content creation is lower than that of YouTube videos but have much smaller lifespan.
+- Cost of influencer content creation is lower than that for YouTube.

 - You can reuse the images after your campaign is over, with permission from your influencer.